Xingorno/FLUX-NAV/README.md

 ## Overview
 <p align="justify">
   X-ray fluoroscopy continues to be the predominant modality for intra-operative image guidance, ubiquitously employed across various domains including cardiovascular, endovascular, orthopedic, and neuro-interventions, as well as in pain management and biopsies.
 The 2D projective nature of X-ray radiography presents significant limitations in fluoroscopy-guided interventions, particularly the loss of depth perception and prolonged radiation exposure.
 Integrating magnetic trackers into these workflows is promising; however, it remains challenging and under-explored in current research and practice.
-To address this, we employed a radiolucent magnetic field generator (FG) prototype as a foundational step towards seamless magnetic tracking (MT) integration, see Figure 1.
+To address this, we employed a radiolucent magnetic field generator (FG) prototype as a foundational step towards seamless magnetic tracking (MT) integration, see Figures 1 and 2.
 Overall, we demonstrated the efficacy and clinical applicability of the MT-assisted approach.
 To the best of our knowledge, this is the first study to integrate a radiolucent FG into a fluoroscopy-guided workflow.
 </p>

 <table align="center" border="0" cellspacing="0" cellpadding="0" style="border:none !important; border-collapse:collapse !important; border-spacing:0 !important; border-top:0 !important; border-bottom:0 !important;">